pulumi/docs/content/docs/esc/concepts/_index.md

 {{< figure src="team_environments.png" caption="Figure: Composable ESC environments facilitate team-based organization.">}}

 Pulumi ESC environments can be structured to reflect an organization’s team structure, security boundaries, or deployment targets.
+The above diagram shows an example of how a customer might organize and compose different security environments.

 Imagine a hypothetical development organization comprised of a few teams: